 According to the Illinois State Board of Education, you can have a professional IEP facilitator at your meeting.
 This person can help ensure that the whole team participates collaboratively, resolving conflicts of opinion by serving as a neutral party.
 Parents and school districts can take advantage of this free state service but may have to pay related fees, such as mileage or meals for the facilitator.
 The school district must legally provide a language translator if you need one to understand and communicate with the team.

-What Happens During the IEP Meeting?
+What Happens During an IEP Meeting?

 First, the team will review the evaluation reports your child’s special education evaluation team provides.
 You’ll discuss whether you agree with the results.
 If you do not agree, the meeting gives you a chance to discuss the issues you have with the report.